ReadingAndThinking.com

 In this book, Russell discusses various common problems, such as the struggle for existence, boredom, jealousy, fatigue, etc., and elaborates on the ways he thinks they can be avoided.

-In this book, Russell does not follow any profound theory, but summarizes some reasonable opinions confirmed by his own experience and observation, and makes a prescription for readers, hoping that countless men and women who feel depressed, can find their medical records and escape methods here, and can become happy with appropriate efforts.
+Russell does not follow any profound theory, but summarizes some reasonable opinions confirmed by his own experience and observation, and makes a prescription for readers, hoping that countless men and women who feel depressed, can find their medical records and escape methods here, and can become happy with appropriate efforts.

 The book is easy to understand and has always been loved by readers, and several translations have been published in China.
 Mr. Fu Lei's superb translation adds luster to this book.